LukeGrahamLandry/franca/devlog.md

+## (Nov 14)

 - relative addressing is from the start of the next instruction but i was getting the current location before encoding the displacement.
 - xtest needs extra swap like cmp. need to figure out whats going on there.
 - conaddr.ssa test wants to encode an absolute address in sib.
 TODO: does this ever happen in a non-contrived situation?
 - for stubs to got, jmp not call because you don't re-push addr (its like b without l), and i keep forgeting that offsets are from the end of the instruction not the start of the patch like they are on arm.

+could do such a cool steganography thing with the redundant instruction encodings. surely someone has that already.

 ## (Nov 12)